ZGTR/multimodal-rag-knowledgegraph/README.md

 # Multimodal RAG with Knowledge Graph

-A multimodal retrieval-augmented generation (RAG) system that ingests data from YouTube, Twitter, and Instagram, stores embeddings in a vector database, and builds a knowledge graph using Gremlin.
+This is a lightweight experimentation repo for multimodal retrieval-augmented generation (RAG) system that ingests data from YouTube, Twitter, and Instagram, stores embeddings in a vector database, and builds a knowledge graph using Gremlin.

+This is not aimed to be prod-ready (though it can be).
+Albeit, we have to move the Neptune and Postgres deployments to other repos to correctly manage their IaC, add tests, follow DDD principles, etc.

+I may evolve this overtime.
+If you like to ask questions, please don't hesitate to send me an email: mohammadshakergtr@gmail.com

 ## Features